MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/Enable-prospect-in-prospect-to-cash-setup.md

 ## Initial setup

-To add **Enable prospect in prospect-to-cash with Dynamics 365 Sales** functionality to your system, you must install the required solution in your dual-write environment, enable mappings in Supply Chain Management, and turn on the features that you want to use.
+To add **Enable prospect in prospect-to-cash with Dynamics 365 Sales** functionality to your system, you must install the required solution in your dual-write environment, enable mappings in Supply Chain Management, and turn on the feature that you want to use.

 ### Step 1: Add the Dual-write Supply Chain solution to your Power Platform environment